Air Fryer Recipe

 Method

-- Press the tofu to remove excess moisture.
-Cut the block into bite-sized cubes.
+- Press the tofu to squeeze out excess moisture, then cut the block into bite-sized cubes.

-- In a bowl, mix cornstarch with a pinch of salt.
-Toss the tofu cubes in the mixture until evenly coated.
+- In a bowl, stir the cornstarch with a pinch of salt.
+Toss the tofu cubes through the mixture until they are evenly coated.

 - Preheat your air fryer to 190°C (374°F).

-- Arrange the tofu cubes in the air fryer basket, ensuring they are not overcrowded.
+- Place the tofu cubes in the air fryer basket, making sure they are not crowded together.

-- Cook for 10-15 minutes, shaking the basket halfway through, until they are golden and crispy.
+- Cook for 10-15 minutes, shaking the basket halfway through, until the tofu is golden and crisp.

-- While the tofu is cooking, combine the soy sauce, honey, rice vinegar, ginger, and garlic in a small saucepan over medium heat.
-Bring to a simmer, stirring occasionally until the sauce thickens slightly.
+- While the tofu cooks, put the soy sauce, honey, rice vinegar, ginger and garlic in a small saucepan over medium heat.
+Bring to a simmer, stirring now and then, until the sauce thickens slightly.

-- If desired, add sesame oil to the sauce for extra flavour.
+- If you like, stir in the sesame oil for extra flavour.

 - Once the tofu is cooked, gently toss the cubes in the sticky honey soy sauce until evenly coated.

-- Serve warm, garnished with spring onions and sesame seeds.
+- Serve warm, finished with spring onions and sesame seeds.

 Why this works in an air fryer